gchamon/xd1.dev/weblog/backups-and-bitrot.md

 .zprofile
 ```

-So I did what every sane person would do and ~added one by one until the issue came back~ asked ChatGPT what files were more likely to be associated with the issue.
+So I did what every sane person would do and ~added one by one until the issue came back~ asked ChatGPT which files were more likely to be associated with the issue.

 It produced a list of five files, from which I reduced to two, `.dmrc` and `.zprofile`.